Dread (film): Plot

 Abby, another student and a friend of Stephen's, has a dark birthmark covering half her face, and she offers to do an interview on her fear of being teased or shunned because of it.
 She does the interview only with Stephen, stripping to reveal that the birthmark also extends over half of her body, and attempts to kiss Stephen.
 He gently rejects her, having grown attracted to Cheryl, and she sends him away without his video equipment.
 Stephen tells Quaid he is ready to drive the car and uses it to take Cheryl on a date.
-Meanwhile Quaid retrieves the equipment from Abby and tells her that she is attractive, and the two have sex.
+Meanwhile, Quaid retrieves the equipment from Abby and tells her that she is attractive, and the two have sex.
 Additionally, Abby asks Quaid to paint a portrait of her without her birthmark.

 A woman interviewed says she suffered from agoraphobia and had to be taken care of by her mother, with whom she formed a hateful yet dependent relationship.
 After her mother passed, she attempted suicide and legally died but was brought back to life.
-She claims that she came back completely fearless, and Quaid, who has become more unhinged throughout the film, becomes enraged and attacks her.
+She claims she came back completely fearless, but Quaid, who has become increasingly unhinged throughout the film, becomes enraged and attacks her.
 During the attack, he reveals that her scar from slitting her throat is nothing more than prosthetic makeup.
-After she leaves, Stephen and Cheryl scold Quaid for his behavior and remind him that is it only a school project, which enrages him further and prompts him to destroy the group's equipment.
-Frightened, Cheryl flees and cuts contact with both men, and after verbal harassment from Quaid, Stephen severs ties as well.
+After she leaves, Stephen and Cheryl scold Quaid for his behavior and remind him that it is only a school project, which enrages him further and prompts him to destroy the group's equipment.
+Frightened, Cheryl flees and cuts off contact with both men, and after Quaid's verbal harassment, Stephen severs ties as well.

 Cheryl later returns to the house to retrieve the last of her equipment and finds a room in Quaid's basement full of nude portraits of various women, all of which are depicted as mutilated and bloody.
 Quaid finds her there and expresses his desire to take the study to the next level.
-Meanwhile Stephen discovers that Quaid has submitted the thesis despite its incompletion and later finds Quaid outside the school in his brother's car.
-Quaid pleads with Stephen to give him one last chance, saying he's made progress with the fear study.
+Meanwhile, Stephen discovers that Quaid has submitted the thesis despite its incompletion and later finds Quaid outside the school in his brother's car.
+Quaid pleads with Stephen for one last chance, saying he's made progress on the fear study.
 Once he has Stephen in the car, however, he begins speeding and drinking from a flask.
-He nearly crashes the car head-on into a wall but Stephen stops him in time.
+He nearly crashes the car head-on into a wall, but Stephen stops him in time.
 Frightened and angry, Stephen flees the car and ignores Quaid's pleas for help.